 Salamanca Place information

-To reach Salamanca Place from Battery Point, descend the well-weathered Kelly’s Steps (1839), wedged between warehouses halfway along the main block of buildings.
+To reach Salamanca from Battery Point, descend the well-weathered Kelly’s Steps (1839), wedged between warehouses halfway along the main block of buildings.